jorshali/developers-guide-to-ai/part5/building-your-first-agent/README.md

-# Building an MCP Server
+# Building Your First Agent

-This directory contains examples for building a Multi-Client Protocol (MCP) server.
+This directory contains examples for building your first AI agent.

 ## Folders and Files
-- `mongo-client.py`: MongoDB client for managing expenses.
-- `myExpenseManager-mcp-client.py`: MCP client for the expense manager server.
-- `myExpenseManager-mcp-server.py`: MCP server for the expense manager.
-- `mySpecialCalculator-mcp-server.py`: MCP server for a special calculator.
+- `01-helloAgents.py`: Introduction to agents with a simple example.
+- `02.findingEarningsReport.py`: Agent workflow for finding company earnings reports.
 - `requirements.txt`: Python dependencies for this project.

 # Setting up the environment